Loans for Bad Credit That Help You Build Credit

 Finding a Loan with Bad Credit

 Okay, so you are ready to take out a loan for bad credit.
 A basic Internet search of Bing or Google will turn up a laundry list of lender possibilities.
 Avoid the urge to apply to the first company you spot.
 Many fake lenders exist, as do predatory companies that want to rip you off.
 To help you find reputable lenders, we partnered with Fiona.
-If you are still interested in a loan, you can then fill this form:
+If you are still interested in a loan, you can then fill in this form:

 Most of these firms offer online applications.
 While each lender differs, within two to 24 hours you can typically get an answer.